seahoop/SnakeProject/README.md

 ### Start Button and Start Block dissapear, actions before game start
 1. When startButton clicked->Start Block Dissapear->The snake shows at its default position(this position should be the same everytime)->apple should be randomly generated in the arena-> only snake and randomly generated apple shown in the arena waiting for action when player click on one of the buttons ```up, left, right```.

-### Game start command
+### Game start command, snake moving commands
-1. When player click on one of the command ```up, left, right``` -- the game began and snake start moving forward at an constant speed(adjust accordingly)
+1. When player click on one of the command ```up, left, right``` -- the game began and snake start moving forward at an constant speed(adjust accordingly) --the snake moves at constant speed till further commands

 ### up, right,left command
 1. when ```up``` pressed the snake move towards north, when ```left``` pressed the snake move toward west, when ```right```pressed the snake move toward east.
 2. When command is given, the snake shall move to that direction immediately, so when command given-snake move to the direction given in the same block.

-### Apple randomly generate when game begans, snake extend length
+### Apple randomly generate when game begans, snake extend lengt, length track
 1. When snake go through an apple - apple dissapear - immediately newly generated apple shows up at random location in arena
 2. Each apple snake eat, one block length of snake body extend until 400 blocks or fill all 20 * 20 arena.
 Extended snake body go behind exisiting blocks, and follows it at same speed.
+3. Snake's length will be tracked

+### when snake hit an wall, when player win
+1. When snake hit an wall ```You Have Lost``` block shows up, game pause snake length shows when it hit the wall, and restart button shows up.
+2. When the snake fill all 20*20 ```You have won``` block show up, game pause, length shows, and restart button shows up.